stenzek/duckstation/README.md

 #### AppImage

-The AppImages require a distribution equivalent to Ubuntu 20.04 or newer to run, which is also the minimum requirement for Qt 6.
+The AppImages require a distribution equivalent to Ubuntu 22.04 or newer to run.

  - Go to https://github.com/stenzek/duckstation/releases/tag/preview, and download `duckstation-x64.AppImage`.
  - Run `chmod a+x` on the downloaded AppImage -- following this step, the AppImage can be run like a typical executable.